vtejapy/linux-notes/content/basic_security.md

     ...
 ```

-Move both the new key and certificate to the location where the server is expecting.
+Move both the new key and certificate to the location where the server is expecting them.

 Restart the server and access it via curl command